mneiferbag/robot-ftp-db/doc/article.md

-# Article - Testing Upload-Import Processes
+# Article - Testing Upload-Import Processes with Robot Framework

 A common business process consists of uploading a file to an FTP server.
 Then the file is processed in some way and its content is imported into a database.
 How could such process be tested and monitored?
 The following describes an approach to test and monitor such a process using the [Robot Framework](https://robotframework.org/).